AL2134 Environmental Modelling 7.5 credits

 Literature and preparations

-Courses from Upper Secondary School corresponding to the courses Eng B/6 according to the Swedish upper secondary school system
+Others: Admitted to a program at KTH - Royal Institute of Technology and at least completed 180 ECTS credits.
+Courses from upper secondary school corresponding to the courses Eng B/6 according to the Swedish upper secondary school system.

 Will be announced before the course start